carlospzlz/dojo-learning-environment/README.md

 reasonable level.
 Overcoming this challenge led to significant improvements in the vision pipeline.

-Note that certain characters and scenarios can significantly increase segmentation difficulty, and fine-tuning the vision pipeline parameters would be necessary to achieve optimal results.
+Note that certain characters and scenarios can considerably increase segmentation difficulty, and fine-tuning the vision pipeline parameters would be necessary to achieve optimal results.